 - Follow the wizard to restore your PC to the earlier date.

 - Check whether your PC is connected to an internet connection if you can’t receive or dispatch emails from your Outlook.
 To do that follow the steps given below-

-- Click on the ‘Start’ menu on your desktop, followed by ‘Control Panel’.
+- Click on the ‘Start’ menu on your desktop, follow the ‘Control Panel’.

-- Click on the option ‘Networks and Internet’, followed by ‘Network Sharing Center’, to check whether you’re connected or not.
+- Click on the option ‘Networks and Internet’, follow ‘Network Sharing Center’, to check whether you’re connected or not.

-- If you’re facing any such errors like ‘The action can’t be completed’ or ‘Your MS-Exchange Server is unavailable’ or ‘Can’t start MS-Office Outlook’, then you need to visit Microsoft support page.
+- If you’re facing any such errors like ‘The action can’t be completed’ or ‘Your MS-Exchange Server is unavailable’ or ‘Can’t start MS-Office Outlook’, then you need to visit Office Setup support page.

 - Go for deletion or empty all the unnecessary emails in your inbox, sent folder, and trash folder.

 Please note- The older versions of MS-Outlook (2002 or before) used to offer 2GB of storage space.
-So you need to checkout if you have reached that limit or not.
-If you reached that limit then you may find issues while dealing with sending or receiving messages and you may lose messages also.
+So you need to checkout if you have reach that limit or not.
+If you reach that limit then you may find issues while dealing with sending or receiving messages and you may lose messages also.

 To go for deletion of messages, follow the steps listed below-

-- Go for selecting the messages, which you wanted to delete and click on the ‘Delete key’ from your keyboard.
+- Go for selecting the messages, which you want to delete and click on the ‘Delete key’ from your keyboard.

-- If you wanted to delete multiple messages at one time itself, then select by holding on to the ‘Ctrl key’ from your keyboard.
+- If you want to delete multiple messages at one time itself.
+Then select by holding on to the ‘Ctrl key’ from your keyboard.

-- Go to the ‘Folder’ tab at the top of your MS-Outlook and click on ‘Empty folder’ to –permanently remove or delete the messages.
+- Go to the ‘Folder’ tab at the top of your MS-Outlook. click on ‘Empty folder’ to –permanently remove or delete the messages.